Li-Chongyi/Lighting-the-Darkness-in-the-Deep-Learning-Era-Open/README.md

 ## Lighting the Darkness in the Deep Learning Era: A Survey, An Online Platform, A New Dataset
 This repository provides a unified online platform, **LoLi-Platform http://mc.nankai.edu.cn/ll/**, that covers many popular deep learning-based LLIE methods, of which the results can be produced through a user-friendly web interface, contains a low-light image and video dataset, **LoLi-Phone**, in which the images and videos are taken by various phones' cameras under diverse illumination conditions and scenes, and collects deep learning-based low-light image and video enhancement **methods, datasets, and evaluation metrics**.
 More content and details can be found in our Survey Paper: [Lighting the Darkness in the Deep Learning Era](https://arxiv.org/abs/2104.10729).
 We provide the comparison results on the real low-light videos taken by different mobile phones’ cameras at YouTube https://www.youtube.com/watch?v=Elo9TkrG5Oo&t=6s.

 ✌We will periodically update the content.
-It is welcome to let us know if we miss your work that is published in top-tier Journal or conference.
+Welcome to let us know if we miss your work that is published in top-tier Journal or conference.
 We will add it.

 ## Contents